root-foundation/root/README.md

 ---

-Beyond existing notions of value, RootNet enables us to represent *intangible* value that most of us will agree is valuable, but cannot tangibly represent.
+Beyond existing notions of value, RootNet enables us to represent *intangible* value that most of us will agree is valuable, but have not been able to tangibly represent.

 For example, RootNet will enable us to tangibly value great parenting.
 Most of us will agree that parenting is one of the most (if not *the* most) valuable activities for our collective prosperity.
 Children that grow up with love, care, guidance and resources are far more likely to grow into happy, compassionate, hopeful, collaborative individuals.
 Such individuals are also more likely to help *all* of us through their work and presence.

-As RootNet matures, we believe parents will hold equity in their childrens' personal tokens.
+As RootNet matures, we believe it will be common for parents to hold equity in their childrens' personal tokens.
 This enables us to tangibly represent the value they create.
 Parents will be able to *raise capital* by selling shares in *their* personal tokens to use towards raising their children.
 The value of the parents' personal tokens will be grounded in the value of their children's personal tokens which will eventually be grounded in the value the children create.
 Furthermore, excellent parents will even be encouraged to spread their knowledge on parenting, and to train (and *invest* in) other parents.

-By tangibly representing the value of parenting, we create a strong forcing function for a much better *baseline* parenting.
+By representing the value of parenting, a strong forcing function emerges for a much better *baseline* parenting.
 Great parents without resources will be able to raise capital.
 Mediocre (and even abusive) parents will be strongly incentivized to be better because they have a lot more to lose (future wealth).

 (todo: something tragic about not being able to represent the most valuable activity. thus, pulling parents away from parenting towards activities that actually matter far less to our collective wellbeing). — there is a powerful emotion here that needs to be captured.